Rickshaw Run Himalaya

 • Some kit

-A jerry can and a few key spare parts plus some basic tools.
+A few key spare parts plus some basic tools.

 • The Adventure